Sign Lock-In: Randomly Initialized Weight Signs Persist and Bottleneck Sub-Bit Model Compression: One-Bit Wall of Model Compression

 \section{One-Bit Wall of Model Compression}

 We empirically find that learned weight signs are particularly difficult to compress.
-Across diverse pretrained architectures (MLP, CNN, Transformer) and layers, the sign component exhibits (i) weak low-rank compressibility, (ii) spectral statistics close to i.i.d.
-Rademacher noise, and (iii) strong persistence during training.
+Across diverse pretrained architectures (MLP, CNN, Transformer) and layers, the sign component exhibits (i) weak low-rank compressibility, (ii) spectral statistics close to i.i.d.\ Rademacher noise, and (iii) strong persistence during training.
 In contrast, the magnitude component is significantly more compressible.
 Figure~\ref{fig:empirical_motivation}(a--c) summarizes these signatures.
 Notation is given in Appendix~\ref{app:notation}.
 The experimental settings and additional analyses can be found in Appendix~\ref{app:empirical_repro}--\ref{app:sec2_details}.

-Modern compression pipelines leverage the structure learned during training.
-Our evidence indicates that, for signs, training does not yield exploitable structure: the trained sign pattern remains similar to an initialization-level random template, and optimization seldom modifies it.
+Modern compression pipelines leverage structure learned during training.
+For signs, our evidence indicates that training does not yield exploitable structure: the trained pattern remains close to an initialization-level random template, and optimization seldom modifies it.